Nimiq 5, 6

 Nimiq 5 [SSL]

 Telesat, has announced in January 2007 plans to build and launch Nimiq 5, the latest in the company's line of satellites carrying digital television to Canadian viewers.
 Telesat has selected Space Systems/Loral as the manufacturer for Nimiq 5, which is slated for launch in 2009.
-Nimiq 5 will be based on a SS/Ls LS-1300 bus.
+Nimiq 5 is based on a SS/Ls SSL-1300 bus.

 A high-power satellite, Nimiq 5 is equipped with 32 Ku-band transponders.
-It will occupy Telesat's orbital position at 72.7 degrees West Longitude and have a lifespan of more than 15 years.
+It occupies Telesat's orbital position at 72.7 degrees West Longitude and has a lifespan of more than 15 years.

-The satellite's manufacturing plan also includes contracts with the Canadian satellite industry, including multiplexers and switches from Com Dev International Ltd. and antennas from MacDonald, Dettwiler and Associates, Ltd.
+The satellite's manufacturing plan also included contracts with the Canadian satellite industry, including multiplexers and switches from Com Dev International Ltd. and antennas from MacDonald, Dettwiler and Associates, Ltd.

 Nation: Canada